eosnetworkfoundation/mandel-eosjs/CONTRIBUTING.md

 #### Integration Test Suite

 Integration tests will only work with a local node running on port 8888 and with test accounts "bob" and "alice".
-This can be accomplished by following the [EOSIO Developer Getting Started Guide](https://developers.eos.io/eosio-home/docs/getting-the-software#section-step-1-1-start-keosd).

 ##### Web Environment